 - The election of the CPS Board members occurs every four years by open election and democratic ballot procedures;

-- Any regular CPS member can nominate a candidate for office and/or run for elected office if nominated;
+- Any regular CPS or affiliated member in good standing can nominate a candidate for office.
+Only regular CPS members in good-standing can run for elected office if nominated;

-- The candidates nominated for each office will be presented for the election in the CPS Newsletter;
+- The candidates nominated for each office will be presented for the election in the CPS Newsletter at least 20 weeks before the election;

-- All regular CPS members are eligible to vote for their candidates of choice;
+- All regular or affiliated CPS members are eligible to vote for their candidates of choice;

 - The vote will take place by email;